Ecological niche modelling using R (ENMR01)

 We offer COURSE ONLY and ACCOMMODATION PACKAGES;

 • COURSE ONLY – Includes lunch and refreshments.

-• ACCOMMODATION PACKAGE (to be purchased in addition to the course only option) – Includes breakfast, lunch, dinner, refreshments, minibus to and from meeting point and accommodation.
+• ACCOMMODATION PACKAGE (to be purchased in addition to the course only option) – Includes breakfast, lunch, dinner, refreshments, accommodation and minibus collection from the meeting point on Sunday.
 Accommodation is multiple occupancy (max 3 people) single sex en-suite rooms.
 Arrival Sunday 15th October and departure Friday 20th October PM.

 To book ‘COURSE ONLY’ with the option to add the additional ‘ACCOMMODATION PACKAGE’ please scroll to the bottom of this page.

 Other payment options are available please email firstname.lastname@example.org